zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ### Dynamic configuration: Environment variables

-List of additional registrations is extracted from environment variables so you can define list of object by following YML->Environment translation rules, example from above can be substituted by following variables:
+The list of additional registrations is extracted from environment variables.
+You can define a list of objects by following YML->Environment translation rules.

+The previous example can be substituted with the following variables:

 ```
 ZWE_CONFIGS_APIML_SERVICE_ADDITIONALREGISTRATION_0_DISCOVERYSERVICEURLS=https://ca32.lvn.broadcom.net:27554/eureka/,https://ca32.lvn.broadcom.net:37554/eureka/